-- Computer: Check the Nikon Download Center for new firmware.
-For more information, see the firmware download page. - Smart device: If the smart device has been paired with the camera using the SnapBridge app, the app will automatically notify you when updates become available, and you can then download the update to the camera memory card via the smart device.
+- Download firmware from the Nikon Download Center using a computer: Check the Nikon Download Center for new firmware.
+For more information, see the firmware download page. - Download firmware via the SnapBridge app on a smart device: If the smart device has been paired with the camera using the SnapBridge app, the app will automatically notify you when updates become available, and you can then download the update to a camera memory card via the smart device.
 For more information, see the SnapBridge app's online help.
-SnapBridge may not display the notification at the same time that updates are made available on the Nikon Download Center.
+SnapBridge may not display the notification at the same time that updates are made available on the Nikon Download Center. - Download firmware to the camera from Nikon Imaging Cloud: If the camera receives a firmware version update notification from Nikon Imaging Cloud, [Update (from Nikon Imaging Cloud)] appears in the [Firmware version] menu.
+Highlight [Update (from Nikon Imaging Cloud)] > [On] and press (a) to download the firmware to the camera via the Internet.
+The update will start automatically after the download is complete. - If a new camera firmware is available for download from Nikon Imaging Cloud, notification marks will appear on the setup menu tab and [Firmware version] item in the camera menu.